Regulations for Committees Reporting Directly to Council or one of its Main Committees

 (e) promote co-ordination between the internal and external auditors;

-(7) in the presence of the external auditors, review, and report to Council on, the draft annual financial statements from an audit perspective, including the external audit opinion, the statement of members' responsibilities, the statement of internal control and any relevant issue raised in the external auditors' management letter, in accordance with HEFCE's Accounts Directions;
+(7) in the presence of the external auditors, review, and report to Council on, the draft annual financial statements from an audit perspective, including the external audit opinion, the statement of members’ responsibilities, the statement of internal control and risk management, and any relevant issue raised in the external auditors’ management letter, in accordance with Accounts Directions issued by the Office for Students;

 (8) seek assurance from the colleges:

-(a) as to the proper use and control of the public funds transferred from the University to the colleges; and
+(a) as to the proper use and control of the public and publicly-accountable funds transferred from the University to the colleges; and

 (b) that appropriate arrangements are in place concerning the delivery of value for money in relation to those funds;